chall8908/cli-mastermind/README.md

 multiple plan names on the command line is how you walk down the tree to a specific plan.

+If you don't provide enough information to Mastermind to walk to an executable plan, Mastermind will provide you with a list of available options to choose.

 For more information on how to use and configure Mastermind, check out the [wiki][wiki].